Kemnay Parish Church is a congregation of Gordon Presbytery. We are known simply as Kemnay Kirk.

 We aim to fulfill this through our worship, work and witness, by encouraging every member of the congregation to use the gifts given to them for the care of each other, the building up of the Church and outreach to others.

-Members at Kemnay Kirk are encouraged to take on leadership in the life and work of the Church, and to be involved in the decision making processes through various Kirk Session working groups and Congregational Board Committees.
+Members at Kemnay Kirk are encouraged to take on leadership in the life and work of the Church, and to be involved in the decision making processes through various working groups.

 We work very closely with St Anne’s Scottish Episcopal Church and share a number of activities and events.
 We are also part of the Gordon Presbytery Area Group that aims to provide opportunities to come together to learn and share, to reach out and to provide fellowship.

-We have built up a very good working relationship with local schools, as chaplain to the two Primary (and Nursery) schools, and is part of a chaplaincy team at the local Academy.
+We have built up a very good working relationship with local schools, as chaplain to the two Primary (and Nursery) schools, and as part of a chaplaincy team at the local Academy.

 The Kirk is set in the village of Kemnay in the beautiful area of Donside.
 The striking Church Centre building in the heart of the village commands an impressive view of Bennachie and surroundings.
 Kemnay has grown from a small hamlet to what is now a busy community with a current population of about 4500